HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

 ## The Domino REST API Schema

-The schema defines what views, folders, document and agents can be accessed through the Domino REST API.
+The schema defines what views, folders, document, and agents can be accessed through the Domino REST API.
 Access to documents is controlled by accessing their `Form` item and use the value to lookup access definitions, called `Mode` in Domino REST API's lingo that define the item names and properties accessible read- or writable.

-Since the exact terminology is long winded and colloquially often no distinction is made between document/item and form/field, the short version is: The Domino REST API schema controls access to forms and fields.
+Since the exact terminology is long winded and colloquially often no distinction is made between document/item and form/field, the short version is that the *Domino REST API schema controls access to forms and fields*.

 ![From DB to schema to scope](../../assets/images/KeepSchemaToApp.png)